 Investing in User Experience (UX) is a huge deal for most companies.
 In boardrooms across the world, the topic of investing in UX tends to come up as an afterthought in most cases.
 Such conversations tend to be hasty and unremarkable; consequentially, meager UX budgets are relegated to being sourced with great difficulty.
-More often than not, it is the perceived ambiguity about its results which is to be blamed.
+More often than not, it is the perceived ambiguity about its results that is to be blamed.

 Here’s why UX warrants your attention

 UX is centered on creating delightful and seamless experiences for the user.
-User experience is paramount in this day and age, when poor UX ends up triggering a deluge of problems.
+User experience is paramount in this day and age when poor UX ends up triggering a deluge of problems.
 Users today are exposed to a wide range of pleasurable, and even addictive applications which have phenomenally raised the bar of expectations.
-They’ve come to expect a certain standard of UX which is simplified, smooth-sailing and looks like a million bucks.
+They’ve come to expect a certain standard of UX which is simplified, smooth-sailing, and looks like a million bucks.
 How companies fulfill these expectations eventually sets the tone and pace of their success.

 A study by Forrester Research revealed that companies investing in UX enjoy lower costs of customer acquisition and customer support, along with a surge in customer retention and an increased market share.
 It further notes that every dollar invested in UX brings 100 dollars in return – a massive jump in RoI.

-Delight in the end user is at the very core of good UX.
+Delight in the end-user is at the very core of good UX.
 UX designers strive towards crafting an experience that is pleasing and engaging.
-The idea is to get users excited and looking forward to making use of the product, day in-day out.
-The consequence of these UX goals is a product that is not only high on performance and efficiency, but also brings sheer delight to users by way of aesthetics and functionality.
-Its impact on the future of the business would be phenomenal to say the least – delivering increased conversion rates, improved accuracy, data security and ease of access by being Cloud-based, resulting in overall profitability.
+The idea is to get users excited and looking forward to making use of the product, day in day out.
+The consequence of these UX goals is a product that is not only high on performance and efficiency but also brings sheer delight to users by way of aesthetics and functionality.
+Its impact on the future of the business would be phenomenal, to say the least – delivering increased conversion rates, improved accuracy, data security, and ease of access by being Cloud-based, resulting in overall profitability.

 Getting started with UX